mattmakai/fullstackpython.com/content/posts/170429-python-3-6-aws-lambda.markdown

 The Python code expects two environment variables that are read by the `os` module with the `environ.get` function.
-With the `what_to_print` and `how_many_times` variables set by the environment variables, our code then then prints a message zero or more times, based on the amount defined in the `how_many_times` variable.
+With the `what_to_print` and `how_many_times` variables set by the environment variables, our code then prints a message zero or more times, based on the amount defined in the `how_many_times` variable.
 If a message is printed at least once then the function returns the `what_to_print` string, if nothing is printed then `None` is returned.